Torsion of the Khovanov homology: Khovanov homology with coefficients

 is isomorphic to a direct sum of $\CalG_{|s|}$ with various shifts, where $s$ runs over all the Kauffman states of $D$ such that $i(s)=i$.

 We claim that the complex $\CalG_n$ is acyclic.
-Indeed, it is obvious for $n=1$.
-Let us prove this for a general $n$ by induction.
+Let us prove this by induction on $n$.
+The base case of $n=1$ is trivial.
 Denote by $\CalG_n^-$ the subcomplex of $\CalG_n$ that is obtained by choosing only those sequences that have '$-$' it the first position.
 Then $\CalG_n^-$ is isomorphic to $\CalG_{n-1}$ and, hence, is acyclic by the induction hypothesis.
 It follows that $\CalG_n$ has the same homology as $\CalG_n/\CalG_n^-$.
 But the later is again isomorphic to $\CalG_{n-1}$.
 Hence, $\CalG_n$ is acyclic as well.

 This completes the proof of the lemma. \end{proof}

 \begin{lem} $\Gn$ commutes with the Khovanov differential $d$ (over $\Z_2$). \end{lem}

 The proof is elementary and is left to the reader as an exercise.